Robert Charroux

 Robert Charroux was the best-known pen-name of Robert Joseph Grugeau (April 7, 1909 – June 24, 1978).
 He was a French author known for his writings on the ancient astronaut theme.

 Career

 Charroux worked for the French post office and wrote eight works of fiction between 1942 and 1946 using the pseudonym Saint-Saviol.
 He also wrote the scripts for a French comic strip, Atomas, about an atomic-powered superhero, appearing in the weekly magazine Mon Journal in the late 1940s.
 For the same magazine Charroux wrote a science fiction adventure in serial form, "Prof. Barthelemy's Flying Island."
 He first began using the pseudonym Charroux in 1942, that became his regular pseudonym from 1962 onwards.

 Robert Charroux married Yvette Bernuchot in April 1930.
-They lived in rue St Sulpice in Paris during the late 1950s.
+It has been said that they lived on rue St Sulpice in Paris during the late 1950s, however it is unclear whether this is a coincidence or error: they did in fact live on Rue St Sulpice in the village of Charroux in the Vienne for a number of years and there is a plaque attesting to this on the walls of the now derelict building.

 In 1976 he began making plans to be buried in the cemetery of Charroux.